thiagofm/memcachedx/README.md

     mix test

+### Dedication

+I dedicate this project to [ericmj](http://www.github.com/ericmj) for his patience in teaching me elixir!

 ### Making a pull request?

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.